dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/configuring-dbcontext.md

 ```
 ## Avoiding DbContext threading issues

 Entity Framework Core does not support multiple parallel operations being run on the same `DbContext` instance.
-Concurrent access can result in undefined behavior, application crashes and data corruption.
 Because of this it's important to always use separate `DbContext` instances for operations that execute in parallel.

+When EF Core detects an attempt to use a `DbContext` instance concurrently, you'll see an `InvalidOperationException` with a message like this:

+_A second operation started on this context before a previous operation completed.
+This is usually caused by different threads using the same instance of DbContext, however instance members are not guaranteed to be thread safe._

+When concurrent access goes undetected, it can result in undefined behavior, application crashes and data corruption.

 There are common mistakes that can inadvernetly cause concurrent access on the same `DbContext` instance: